 When Jobs left Apple in the fall of 1985 after an attempted boardroom coup, Hoffman followed him to NeXT.
 In an early meeting, Hoffman astutely pointed out that Jobs was being unrealistic with his early projections about how quickly the NeXT Computer would ship.
 (Her prediction proved to be 100% accurate.)

-After NeXT, Hoffman worked for promising startup General Magic with other ex-Apple employees.
+After NeXT, Hoffman worked for promising software and electronics startup General Magic with other ex-Apple employees.
 She retired in 1995 to spend more time with her family.
 In 2020, she began work as a consultant for Sherpa.ai, a Spanish artificial intelligence company with offices in Bilbao and Silicon Valley.

 Kate Winslet portrayed Hoffman in Danny Boyle’s 2015 movie Steve Jobs.
 Hoffman’s role in Jobs’ life wasn’t quite as extensive as was portrayed by Aaron Sorkin’s script, though.
 (She had nothing to do with the iMac years, for example.)

-However, she was a crucially important part of the original Macintosh project — and a very important figure in Jobs’ life.
+However, Hoffman was a crucially important part of the original Macintosh project — and a very important figure in Jobs’ life.